This page answers the question "SHOULD I USE A CATALYTIC OR NON CATALYTIC WOOD STOVE?"

 Consulting Time

-Thanks for taking the time to visit our site.
+Thanks for taking the time to visit this page.

 Return to our home page.